Today, Microsoft released Office 365 Video portal on Office 365. See the official announcement here.

 Videos are viewable on the Office 365 Video portal (https://tenant-name.sharepoint.com/portals/hub).
 You should be able to navigate to your video portal by selecting Video from the top navigation.

 On the Office 365 Video portal videos from different categories are separated as channels.
-A channel can contain videos for a specific topic or subject, or a channel can be dedicated for a team or department.
+A channel can contain videos for a specific topic or subject, or a channel can be dedicated to a team or department.

 Creating a channel is easy.
 On the Office 365 Video portal, click Channels and then click New Channel: